Jerome B. Abrams

 Jerome B. Abrams is an American judge who served as a district court judge in Minnesota for 14 years.
 He has been involved with studying and implementing changes to the civil litigation process in Minnesota and nationally.
+He has worked with the Minnesota Supreme Court's Civil Justice Reform Task Force on improvements to that state's civil litigation system; and the Conference of Chief Justices, the National Center for State Courts, and the Institute for the Advancement of the American Legal System on improving the civil litigation process in the United States.

 Judicial service

-In 2007, Minnesota Governor Tim Pawlenty appointed Abrams as a judge to Minnesota's First Judicial District court, effective January 11, 2008.
+In 2007, Minnesota Governor Tim Pawlenty appointed Abrams as a judge to Minnesota's First Judicial District Court, effective January 11, 2008.
 This is a trial level court with jurisdiction over civil, criminal, family, juvenile, probate, and traffic cases.
 It encompasses Scott and Dakota Counties, among other Minnesota counties.
 In 2010, Abrams was elected to the First Judicial District and was reelected in 2016.
 He retired on February 2, 2022, and was succeeded by Stacey Sorenson.
 Abrams was appointed a senior judge statewide, for a term running from March 7, 2022, to June 30, 2025.
 Senior judges are "retired judges subject to recall" who can serve as judges, or as mediators or arbitrators when they are not actually serving as judges in a particular case.